markteicher/Adaptive_Test_Orchestration/README.md

 ATO exists specifically to remove those assumptions.

-ATO does not attempt to invent new exploitation techniques.
-It does not attempt to “outperform” existing tools.
+ATO does not attempt to invent new exploitation techniques or improve attack success rates.
 Instead, it takes existing proof-of-concept automation and forces it to operate under the same rules that real, deployed software must follow.

 **ATO applies commercial QA standards—scope control, bounded execution, reproducibility, and full documentation—to proof-of-concept automated exploitation workflows to determine whether they remain functional under real-world constraints.**